shubhamvm/MScDataScience/Data Science Project/README.md

 ### Preprocessing

-- **data_preprocessing.py**: Script for handling missing values, encoding categorical variables, scaling features, and splitting the data into training and testing sets.
+- **data_preprocessing**: Script for handling missing values, encoding categorical variables, scaling features, and splitting the data into training and testing sets.
-- **outlier_removal.py**: Script for identifying and removing high leverage points and outliers.
+- **outlier_removal**: Script for identifying and removing high leverage points and outliers.

 ### Model Training

-- **linear_regression.py**: Script for training and evaluating a linear regression model.
+- **linear_regression**: Script for training and evaluating a linear regression model.
-- **quantile_regression.py**: Script for training and evaluating quantile regression models.
+- **quantile_regression**: Script for training and evaluating quantile regression models.
-- **xgboost_model.py**: Script for training and evaluating XGBoost models.
+- **xgboost_model**: Script for training and evaluating XGBoost models.

 ### Model Evaluation

-- **evaluation_metrics.py**: Script for calculating and displaying MSE and R² scores for each model.
+- **evaluation_metrics**: Script for calculating and displaying MSE and R² scores for each model.
-- **visualization.py**: Script for generating plots, including actual vs. predicted costs, residuals, and feature importance.
+- **visualization**: Script for generating plots, including actual vs. predicted costs, residuals, and feature importance.

 ## Parameters and Hyperparameters